glasserc/ledger-to-beancount/README.rst

 transaction, namely a comment or a balance assertion.
 In my ledger use, these are both quite important, and I don't want to lose them or have to copy them over by hand.

+To address these concerns, we take a very different approach.
+Rather than introspect on parsed ledger data, we examine a "raw" file and do a crude syntactic translation from Ledger syntax to Beancount syntax.
+This means we have to do some extra work to parse everything, as well as handling aliases ourselves, but gives us access to everything in the original Ledger file.